danvalencia/danvalencia.github.io/content/articles/automating_my_website_build_with_github_actions.md

 images:
 ---

 I've had this website for 6 years now.
 Like any piece of software, a website needs constant care and things end up breaking if you abandon it.
-In this post I'll discuss how I automated my site's build using Github Actions.
+In this post I'll discuss how I revamped my site and automated my site's build using Github Actions.

 ## The original setup